Skip to content

 });

-Take player events as an example.
-The player's event class is PlayerEvent.
+Taking player events as an example — the player event class is PlayerEvent.

-You can use async grammar sugar or return a Promise function in the callback.
+You can use async/await or return a Promise in the callback.

 ts